geko1981/FakeItEasy/Dummies.md

 ### How it works
 On startup, FakeItEasy searches its own assembly, assemblies in the current AppDomain, and assemblies in the process's current directory for classes that implement `FakeItEasy.IDummyDefinition`.
 Any such classes found will be used when creating Dummies.

+**This does not apply to the SilverLight version of the DLL, which does not load externally-supplied Dummy Definitions.**

 `IDummyDefinition` has this signature:

 ```csharp